 The AUC programme combines breadth of experience with depth of knowledge.
 A key aspect is tackling real-life problems and challenges facing today's world.
 From day one, you are expected to think about the 'Big Questions' in science and society and learn how to make a meaningful contribution to current debates.
 Substantial emphasis is placed on the sciences, including interdisciplinary themes such as: Health and Well-being; Energy, Climate and Sustainability; and Life, Evolution, and the Universe.
 As today's students, but also tomorrow's leaders, you will have to be successful in both cooperating and competing at an international level.

 AUC is an academic community in the best traditions of the liberal arts and sciences, actively oriented to the demands and challenges of the 21st century.
 You live and study on an international campus, follow a programme that creates new pathways spanning traditional disciplines and trains you to approach complex issues from different perspectives and academic fields of knowledge.

 Corporate support for scholarships

-Rabobank, KLM, USG Professionals, Unilever and De Brauw Blackstone Westbroek are sponsors of ASF.
-Together with the University of Amsterdam, VU Amsterdam and the City of Amsterdam, they aim to ensure that 15% of AUC's students is provided with a scholarship through the AUC Scholarship Fund.
+Together with the University of Amsterdam, VU Amsterdam and the City of Amsterdam, the ASF aims to ensure that between 10-15% of AUC's students are provided with some form of financial support.